-For the foregoing reasons, the appeal is granted, and the District is required to provide all responsive records within thirty days.
+For the foregoing reasons, the appeal is granted, and the District required to provide all responsive records within thirty days.
 This Final Determination is binding on all parties.
-Within thirty days of the mailing date of this Final Determination, any party may appeal to the Carbon the appeal.
-The OOR also shall be served notice and have an opportunity to respond as per Section matter, the OOR is not a proper party to any appeal and should not be named as a party.
-This
+Within thirty days of the mailing date of this Final Determination, any party may appeal to the Carbon County Court of Common Pleas.
+65 P.S. § 67.1302(a).
+All parties must be served with notice of the appeal.
+The OOR also shall be served notice and have an opportunity to respond as per Section 1303 of the RTKL.
+65 P.S. § 67.1303.
+However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.3 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.